Bostwickenator/ch.rip/README.md

 # ch.rip - chirp eBook downloader

-Chapter Rip (ch.rip) to download an optionally pack the audio files for the books you have purchased on chirp.
+Chapter Rip (ch.rip) is a tool to download an optionally pack the audio files for the books you have purchased on chirp.
 It should work on Windows, Linux, and MacOS.

 ## Setup